mys007/cardio_loader/README.md

 *How did you verify that you are parsing the contours correctly?*

-See `test_parsing.py`, which overlays masks over original images and 4 example results (see 4 images in test_data).
-Also, I use logging for errors and the dataset could be loaded without any errors.
+See `test_parsing.py`, which overlays masks over original images and 4 example results (see 4 png images in test_data).

 *What changes did you make to the code, if any, in order to integrate it into our production code base?*

-None, the research team did a good job;).
+None, the research team did a good job (docs, exception handling,...) ;).

 # Part 2: Model training pipeline

 This is implemented as `DataLoader` class.
+I interpreted your third requirement as reshuffling instead of random sampling.

 *Did you change anything from the pipelines built in Parts 1 to better streamline the pipeline built in Part 2?
 If so, what?
 If not, is there anything that you can imagine changing in the future?*